 Fields Description Priority The Priority assigned to the digital input.
-For Momentary mode, an input of equal or higher priority will interrupt an active Continuous mode input and will stop and override currently active Momentary mode input.
-When multiple Continuous mode inputs area active with different priorities, the lower priority inputs will be skipped until the higher priority inputs become inactive.
-The highest priority is 1.
-Digital Voice List of digital voice messages (WAV files) to play when the input becomes active.
-This field must be a comma-delimited list of 1-19 digital voices indices (for example 1,2,3,4).
+For Momentary mode, an input of equal or higher priority interrupts an active Continuous mode input and stops and overrides currently active Momentary mode input.
+When multiple Continuous mode inputs area active with different priorities, the lower priority inputs are skipped until the higher priority inputs become inactive.
+The highest priority is 1, and the lowest is 4.
+Digital Voice List of digital voice messages to play when the input becomes active.
+This field must be a comma-delimited list of 1 - 19 digital voices indices (for example, 1,2,3,4).
+Relay 1 Turns on Relay 1 when the input is active.
+Relay 2 Turns on Relay 2 when the input is active.
+The relays will remain on while the DV messages are playing in Momentary mode.
+The relays will remain on as long as the input is active in Continuous mode.
 Apply Saves your settings.
 You must reboot for changes to take effect.

 - 2. Enter the RTU Number. - 3.
 Enter a description of the RTU. - 4.
-Click the arrow to select Power Attenuation. - 5.
-Click the arrow to select Ambient Attenuation. - 6.
+In the Power Attenuation box, type or select a the default volume level. - 5.
+In the Ambient Attenuation box, type or select the ambient attenuation threshold. - 6.
 Click Enable SmartMsg to enable the SmartMsg interface. - 7.
 Click Enable Modbus to enable the Modbus® interface. - 8.
 Click Enable SIP to enable SIP. - 9.
-Select the options for the Inputs. - 10.
+Enter the fields for the Digital Inputs #1 through #4 to assign that Digital Input to play digital voice messages.
+Inputs that have been programmed from Commander® for local activation cannot be configured from the webpage and will be unavailable. - 10.
 Click Apply. - 11.
 Reboot the device for the IP address change to take effect.